Kraus-Michal/Nodejs_Project/README.md

 Installation and Usage:

-To run the application, you need to install the required modules in the frontend folder using terminal commands, e.g., in Visual Studio Code (Ctrl + `): cd frontend - to enter the frontend folder npm install - to install the required modules
+To run the application, you need to install the required modules in the frontend and backend folders using terminal commands, e.g., in Visual Studio Code (Ctrl + `): cd frontend/backend - to enter the frontend or backend folder npm install - to install the required modules

 To run the application properly, you will need two terminals, e.g., in Visual Studio Code.